 Historical research at Essex concentrates on the period from 1500 to the present, and covers a wide geographical area that includes British and European history, as well as Latin America, the USA, China, Russia and Africa.

-Our Department of History has developed a strong research and teaching profile, with the majority of our research rated as ‘world leading’ or ‘internationally excellent’ (REF 2014).
-We provide you with opportunities to explore local history, and have strong links with the Essex Record Office, one of the best county record offices in the UK.
+Our Department of History provides you with opportunities to explore local history, and we have strong links with the Essex Record Office, one of the best county record offices in the UK.

 Our staff are among world leaders in their field, and our enthusiasm for our subject is infectious.
 Our flexible course is combined with a supportive structure which helps you to pursue the modules best-suited to your interests.